PREPARING FOR PLASTIC SURGERY

 - Cosmetic Surgery Center – Virginia Beach – this is a great site not only for their “cosmetic surgery preparation” page, but for other resources they offer as well

-- Tavallali Plastic Surgery – this site has some additional useful information on setting up your recovery area
+- Tavallali Plastic Surgery – this site has some additional useful information on setting up your recovery area for your post surgery care.

 - David B. Reach MD – this site has a great explanation and list of vitamins and herbal supplements to use or avoid.
 Also, a great plastic surgery planner